University of California-Davis logo

 • Home to the largest veterinary school in the United States.

-• UC Davis School of Medicine was named the 6th most competitive medical school in the U.S. in 2016 (2.8% acceptance rate).
+• The UC Davis School of Medicine was named the 6th most competitive medical school in the U.S. in 2016, with a 2.8% acceptance rate.

-• Faculty, alumni, and researchers have earned prestigious honors, including Nobel Prizes, a Fields Medal, and Pulitzer Prizes.
+• Faculty, alumni, and researchers have earned 2 Nobel Prizes, 1 Fields Medal, 3 Pulitzer Prizes, and 10 Olympic medals.

-• More than 70 current faculty members have been elected to the National Academy of Sciences, American Academy of Arts and Sciences, or National Academy of Medicine.
+• Boasts 30 current faculty members elected to the National Academy of Sciences and 36 to the American Academy of Arts and Sciences.

 Timeline